LazyWolves/ElasticPyProxy/README.md

   the config file is also updated so that the runtime configuration and the config file on disk remains consistent, but there is no need to reload HAProxy.

+- Once updation is done, it waits for a configured amount of time before polling for backends again and repeating the same processes.

+  ### Major components of EP2

+  - Backend fetcher : The backend fetcher fetches the live backends from the configured orchestrator.
+As mentioned earlier for now this is AWS.

+  - HaproxyUpdater : This updates the HAProxy, either by updating config or via socket at runtime.

+  - ConfigHandler : This is used by HaproxyUpdater to handle the HAProxy config updation

+  - RuntimeUpdater : This is used by HaproxyUpdater to update HAProxy at runtime via socket.

+  - HaproxyReloader : This is used to reload HAProxy wither via systemd or via binary.